mscerts/hub/src/content/docs/vouchers/studygroups.md

 - Active participation is required
 - Voucher is good for any fundamental exam

-If you are interested, join our [Discord Server](https://discord.gg/microsoft-certification-study-group-676990910176821270) and create a ticket in the Reports and Suggestion channel.
-There are limited seats so be sure not to delay.
+If you are interested, there will be a sign-up form here you can use to register when the Study Groups start.

 When do the Study Group run?